Rosuav/MustardMine/README.md

 TODO:

 * Connect to Twitter and send a tweet as you go live
+  - Can currently do manually; needs to be linked to schedule
 * Connect to Discord?
 * Query StreamLabs extension for schedule??
   - Would require assistance from SL, which they don't currently offer